antfromano/milestone-project-1-full-stack-software-developer/README.md

 -   The format for README.md was taken from [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md)

--   The projects listed and linked to in the projects section are attributed to [ancraft](http://www.ancraft.net/), [Whiskey Drop](https://code-institute-solutions.github.io/BootstrapLandingPage/04-beyond_bootstrap/) and [Rosie Odenkirk](https://10xoxr.github.io/ucd-resume/contact.html)
+-   The projects listed and linked to in the projects section are attributed to [ancraft](http://www.ancraft.net/) and two sites from Code Institute: [Whiskey Drop](https://code-institute-solutions.github.io/BootstrapLandingPage/04-beyond_bootstrap/) and [Rosie Odenkirk](https://10xoxr.github.io/ucd-resume/contact.html)

 ### Media